timofeysie/nextjs-markdown-blog/writings/d3-best-practices.md

 d3.select(element).select("#BarChart");
 ```

 Combining the two sample code bases shows a mature approach with decent D3 basics.
-However, the chart object is a class, and would ideally be a functional component.
+The chart object is a class, and would ideally be a functional component.
 However, it's not immediately clear how to transform the "this" as it's being used:

 ```javascript
 class D3Chart {